lrickerman/lrickerman.github.io/index.md

 ## Download NYWWS.sh
-To download the script, navigate to [NYWWS.sh](https://github.com/lrickerman/NYWWS-Training/blob/main/NYWWS.sh) and click on 'Raw' to view the raw script.
-Right-click on the page once it has loaded and select 'Save as...' to save the script.
+To download the script, <a href="NYWWS.sh">Click Here</a>.
 Make sure it is in a place you can navigate to from WSL.
 It is recommended to move the file to your home directory.

 * Ex. if NYWWS.sh is saved to your desktop, you can move it to your home directory with the following: